 Ultimately this leads on to better collaboration with customers, colleagues, partners and suppliers on a structured basis to grow mutual business.

-Our working definition of online strategy is to try and stay one step ahead of the competition but still be easily accessible to customers and partners.
+Our working definition of online strategy is to try and get ahead of the competition but still be easily accessible to customers and partners.

-Non traditional approaches like blogging and other Web 2 tools and platforms have surpassed standard CRM systems for the most part in my view.
+Non traditional approaches like blogging and other social tools and platforms have surpassed standard CRM systems for the most part in my view.